This post may contain affiliate links. Please read our disclosure policy.

 Try one of these simple variations to change up your ropa vieja:

-- Spicy Ropa Vieja: Add diced jalapeños, red pepper flakes, or cayenne to the seasoning.
-Top with hot sauce for extra heat.
+- Spicy Ropa Vieja: Add jalapeños, red pepper flakes, or cayenne.
+Top with hot sauce.

-- Ropa Vieja Tacos: Spoon the beef into soft homemade flour tortillas and add toppings like lettuce, tomatoes, cheese, sour cream, or salsa.
+- Ropa Vieja Tacos: Serve in homemade flour tortillas with lettuce, tomato, cheese, or salsa.

-- Cuban Sandwich: Use the beef as a sandwich filling with pickles, Swiss cheese, and mustard.
-Press between Cuban or homemade french bread and grill until crisp.
+- Cuban Sandwich: Use the beef with pickles, Swiss cheese, and mustard.
+Press between Cuban or homemade french bread.

-How To Make Ropa Vieja In A Slow Cooker
+How To Make Ropa Vieja In A Mini Crock Pot

 These photos and instructions help you visualize how to make traditional ropa vieja in a mini slow cooker or in a mini Crockpot.
 See the recipe card below for ingredient amounts and full recipe instructions.